Specialist Income Management Service Standard

 Breaking a Court Order

-If you break a Court order, we can apply to the court to evict you.
+If you breach the terms of a Court order, we can apply to the court to evict you.

 Before doing this, we will ask you to come to an interview to discuss your circumstances.
 It may still be possible to reach an agreement to pay off some of your arrears.